chrisphu/Pythonic-CS-Foreach-Enumeration/README.md

 # Pythonic C# foreach enumeration
 This is a C# extension function for Pythonic foreach enumeration.
 C# snippets below assume `using System.Linq`.
+Extension function at [ArrayExtension.cs](ArrayExtension.cs).

 ## Python 'foreach'
 Python allows easy access to current loop index by enumerating the looped array.